 For editorial teams, producing meaningful content is key to customer engagement—and these groups know that the ability to make such content starts with having the right people and processes in place.
 Editorial leads lean on consistent workflows to ensure content is quickly reviewed, edited, and published.
 They also want the ability to scale content creation and support a heavy volume of output.

 A key component of digital content governance is just this—assigning ownership and creating a framework to enable smooth decision-making.
 Content governance allows editorial teams to establish publishing guidelines, author permissions, and editorial style guides to keep everyone aligned—and it’s again best done through a unified CMS.
-With Brightspot’s Assignment Desk, for example, editorial teams can collect the best stories, assign them to content creators and track progress all from one place.
+With Brightspot’s built-in planning tools, for example, editorial teams can collect the best stories, assign them to content creators and track progress all from one place.
 These defined roles and processes mean greater efficiency across the team, and the ability to quickly scale operations as content businesses grow.
 Should the editorial team identify something in their workflow that needs to be updated in order to strengthen engagement, these changes can easily be identified and made.
 Other solutions like Brightspot’s Media Desk can help with content governance by tracking the usage of certain digital assets, for example, or ensure gated access to certain critical brand assets.

 From maintaining brand consistency to enabling more seamless workflows, content governance has many advantages for digital and editorial teams.
 With Brightspot, organizations and publishers can benefit from content governance and implement a strong content strategy through a unified CMS that enables changes to be made quickly to keep up with evolving business needs.
-To learn more about Brightspot’s solutions for digital brands and teams, visit our solutions page.